 Is college tuition in the future for you or your kids?
 Then check out this expanded federal tax break.
 The new American Opportunity Tax Credit extends bigger financial benefits to many more college tuition-paying middle-class families.

-The American Opportunity Tax Credit (AOTC) extends bigger financial benefits to many more college tuition-paying middle-class families.
+The American Opportunity Tax Credit (AOTC) extends bigger college tax credit to many more college tuition-paying middle-class families.
 It raises the income ceiling by 60 percent over the replaced Hope Scholarship Credit.

 Married couples making up to $160,000 combined and individuals making up to $80,000 can claim benefits.